Indirect Tax in India

-Securities Transaction Tax (STT)This tax is imposed when stocks are sold or purchased through any Indian stock exchange.
+Securities Transaction Tax (STT)This indirect tax is imposed when stocks are sold or purchased through any Indian stock exchange.
 STT was introduced in 2004 and is applicable to shares, mutual funds, and future and options transactions.
 STT was imposed to reduce the short-term capital gains tax and eliminate long-term capital gains tax.

 Stamp dutyThis is an indirect tax charged by state governments on the transfer of immovable property within their jurisdiction.
 In addition, stamp duty is mandatory on all types of legal documents.
 Its rates vary from one state to another.